COMP0213Year2425/Requirements/README.md

      - A brief project description or any relevant information.

 3. **Collaboration**:
-   - Make sure each group member is added as a collaborator to the repository to ensure everyone can contribute.
+   - Make sure each group member is correctly added as a collaborator to the repository to ensure everyone can contribute.

 ---

 ## 📁 Project Setup and Repository Structure

-1. **Create a Private Repository**:
-   - Go to [GitHub](https://github.com) and sign in.
-   - Click on the "+" icon in the top-right corner, then choose "New repository."
-   - Name the repository as `COMP0213-Group-Name`.
-   - Set the repository to **Private**.
-   - Initialize the repository with a `README.md` file.

-2. **Add Collaborators**:
-   - Once your repository is created, go to **Settings > Collaborators and teams**.
-   - Add each group member as a collaborator using their GitHub usernames.

-3. **Organize the Repository**:
+1. **Organize the Repository**:
    - Structure your repository with folders like:
      - `src`: for source code.
-     - `docs`: for documentation files.
-     - `tests`: for testing scripts.
      - `README.md`: main readme file with instructions and details about your project.

-4. **Documentation**:
+2. **Documentation**:
    - Ensure the `README.md` includes a project overview, member details, and setup instructions.
    - Document any additional information that may be useful for project reviews and assessments.